nkryptic/factory_boy/docs/introduction.rst

 -----------

-Declaring a factory is quite simple:
+Factories declare a set of attributes used to instantiate an object, whose class is defined in the FACTORY_FOR attribute:

 - Subclass ``factory.Factory`` (or a more suitable subclass)
-- Set a ``FACTORY_FOR`` attribute pointing to the target class
+- Set its ``FACTORY_FOR`` attribute to the target class
 - Add defaults for keyword args to pass to the associated class' ``__init__`` method